MDTH0/DSYSender/AttemptAtBuildDualsenseYV2Tutorial.md

 My DualsenseY-V2 is now installed after I go back to step 4 this time.
 Though there’s a lot of different distros I hope this can help you get DualsenseY-V2 installed!

+When it's installed, in whichever directory the source is in (mine was in ~/DualsenseY-V2) there is now a folder in that directory called "build" and in it there is an Executable "DualsenseY".

 MDTH0